Apaq/appkit-site/src/docs/introduction/faq.md

 ---
-title: Stencil Frequently Asked Questions
+title: ApKit Frequently Asked Questions
-description: Stencil is a developer-focused toolchain for building reusable, scalable component libraries, applications and design systems.
+description: AppKit is a developer-focused toolchain for building reusable, scalable component libraries, applications and design systems.
 url: /docs/faq
 contributors:
-  - adamdbradley
+  - michaelkrog
 ---

 # FAQ

 ## Introduction

-### What is Stencil?
+### What is AppKit?

 Stencil is a developer-focused toolchain for building reusable, scalable component libraries, applications and design systems.
 It provides a compiler that generates highly optimized Web Components, and combines the best concepts of the most popular frameworks into a simple build-time tool.

 Stencil focuses on building components with web standards.
 It’s used by developers and organizations around the world, and is [100% free and MIT open source](https://github.com/ionic-team/stencil/blob/master/LICENSE.md).

-### What does Stencil do?
+### What does AppKit do?

 Stencil helps developers and teams build and share custom components.
 Since Stencil generates standards-compliant Web Components, the components you build with Stencil will work with many popular frameworks right out of the box, and can even be used without a framework because they are just Web Components.
 Stencil also enables a number of key capabilities on top of Web Components, in particular, prerendering, and objects-as-properties (instead of just strings).

-### Who is Stencil for?
+### Who is AppKit for?

 Stencil is for developers and teams that want to build custom component libraries and design systems that can be shared across teams, frameworks and large organizations.

 Stencil can also be used by designers who want their original design visions delivered consistently, with high fidelity, to all users.

-### Who makes Stencil?
+### Who makes AppKit?

 Stencil is an open source project started by the [Ionic core team](https://ionicframework.com/), with contributions also coming from the community.

-### Why was Stencil created?
+### Why was AppKit created?

 Stencil was created by the Ionic Framework team to make our own component library faster, smaller, and compatible with all major frameworks.
 Web Components offered a solution by pushing more work to the browser for better performance, and targeting a standards-based component model that all frameworks could use.

-### Who uses Stencil?
+### Who uses AppKit?

 Stencil was initially developed for Ionic Framework and has been a very successful Web Component-based design system/UI framework.
 Web Components are now in thousands of app store apps, and nearly 4 million new Ionic Framework projects are being created every year.

-### How does Stencil compare to traditional frameworks?
+### How does AppKit compare to traditional frameworks?

 The Web Component ecosystem has a diverse set of players, each with a different long-term vision for what Web Components can and should do.